EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 ## Homework Party
 We offer homework party on Mondays 5 PM - 7 PM in Cory 400 where you can ask questions about the problem sets and labs.
 Typically, two TAs will staff homework party each week.
-Homework party will start on September 1st.
+Homework parties will start on September 8th.

 ## Grading